google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 ### `scope` {: #scope }

-The `scope` defines the set of URLs that the browser considers within your app, and is used to decide when you’ve left your app, and should be bounced back out to a browser tab.
-The `scope` controls the url structure that encompasses all the entry and exit points in your web app.
+The `scope` defines the set of URLs that the browser considers to be within your app, and is used to decide when the user has left the app, and should be bounced back out to a browser tab.
+The `scope` controls the URL structure that encompasses all the entry and exit points in your web app.
 Your `start_url` must reside within the `scope`.